Local Services Ads for

 LSAs are a powerful new pay-per CALL platform that shows at the top of results (even above Google Ads/PPC!)Let's Talk

 Imagine that SEO and Google ads had a baby...well they did and that baby is called Local Service Ads (LSA) or Google Screened.
-With the legal industry is incredibly competitive it's very hard for the average small solo law firm to get noticed online, let alone generate leads and convert them into clients.
-But there's a new way to get to the top of search engines and drive qualified leads: Google Local Service Ads (also known as "Google Guaranteed").
-We've been closely involved with this program since its inception in the legal industry and it's really shaking up thesearch engine results page (SERPs) across all of legal.
-So let's set the groundwork on how to navigate this and frame some basics before you jump in:
+The legal industry is incredibly competitive making it very hard for the average small solo law firm to get noticed online, let alone generate leads and convert them into clients.
+But there's a new way to get to the top of search engines and drive qualified leads: Google Local Service Ads (also known as "Google Guaranteed" or "LSA").
+We've been closely involved with this program since its inception in the legal industry and it's really shaking up the search engine results page (SERPs) across all of legal.
+So let's set the groundwork on how to navigate this no ads platform and frame some basics before you jump in:

 - Why are LSAs important?

 - How do LSAs differ from Google Ads / pay-per-click?

 - What are the advantages (or disadvantages) of this platform?

 - What is involved with managing these myself vs outsourcing this to an agency?

 - My city doesn't have LSAs showing up for my practice area, now what?

 Well, let's address these one by one...